zainabx78/AWS-Projects/NodeJs Application in AWS/README.md

    • Obtain the publishable key and secret key from stripe at `https://stripe.com/gb`.
 Make an account, select 'settings'         and then 'developers' followed by 'API keys'.
 This will grant test mode API keys for the application for project purposes.

+   • Install node.js for windows from the official node.js website `https://nodejs.org/en`.

+   • Verify installation with `node -v` and `npm -v` in the git bash terminal.

+   • Install express: `npm install express`.

-   • In the local command line, run `npm run start`.
+   • In the local linux command line, run `npm run start`.

    • The application should be available at `http://localhost:3000`